pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 As organizations grow and their technology stacks evolve, the demands on the platform engineering team can shift rapidly.
 Keeping up with these changes, while maintaining a secure and reliable platform, can be a significant challenge.

+{{% notes type="tip" %}}
-Lindsay Jack, VP of Engineering for the Platform Division at [Snyk](https://partners.snyk.io/English/solutions/solution/2908/pulumi), explains: "*You might have a platform team that's really good at a certain set of technologies, but then the organization starts moving in a new direction, and suddenly those skills don't match up anymore.
+Lindsay Jack, VP of Engineering for the Platform Division at [Snyk](https://partners.snyk.io/English/solutions/solution/2908/pulumi), explains:

+"*You might have a platform team that's really good at a certain set of technologies, but then the organization starts moving in a new direction, and suddenly those skills don't match up anymore.
 It's about being agile and adaptable and making sure you have the right mix of skills and expertise to support the organization's evolving needs*."
+{{% /notes %}}

 Fostering internal mobility, continuous learning, and a flexible, modular platform architecture can help platform engineering teams navigate these changes more effectively.